Why is Rivareno so good?

 The philosophy of our gelato store and lab is based on one key principle – a constant quest in the world for natural ingredients exemplifying freshness, purity and intensity.
 We do not use hydrogenated fats, artificial colourings, flavourings or preservatives.
 A uniquely intense, creamy and velvety experience, our gelato is unrivalled for the intensity of its flavours.
 Our ultra-fresh gelato is produced daily in our “laboratorio” in store only a few hours before serving.
 Our milk is the best milk in Italy, coming from the pastures high up in the Stura Valley, Piedmont, between the Maritime and Cottian Alps, which form the border between France and Italy.

-We offer the best example of Italian gelato using traditional recipes – but whilst we respect tradition, we never give up on creativity.
+We offer the best example of Italian gelato using traditional recipes that have been passed down over many generations and constantly refined and improved– but whilst we respect tradition, we never give up on creativity.
 Many of the flavours we offer are our own creations which you will find only in Rivareno Gelato stores.

-Every flavour in Rivareno, before being presented to our customers, has to pass one simple test: blindfolded, with no prior knowledge, one should be able to pick the flavour immediately.
+Every flavour at Rivareno, before being presented to our customers, must pass one simple test: blindfolded, with no prior knowledge, one should be able to pick the flavour immediately.